Skip to content

 1. Sthula Sharir (Gross Body)

 It represents the physical body formed by the action of Panchamahabhutas.
-It includes all the body parts, tissues, organs, systems, and structures which can be visually seen and sensed.
+It includes all the body parts, tissues, organs, systems, and structures that can be visually seen and sensed.
 This body is nourished through food and water and undergoes constant changes due to ageing and metabolism.

 2. Sukshma Sharir (Subtle Body)

-Refers to the nonphysical aspects of the body which consists of the mind, intellect, and spirit.
+Refers to the nonphysical aspects of the body, which consists of the mind, intellect, and spirit.
 It is responsible for thoughts, emotions, spiritual energy, and consciousness.
 It is connected to the gross body via the Pranas( life forces) and is responsible for Chetana (consciousness).

 Formation of Sharir